How it works!

 Spells below level 20

-Casting a spell that is below level 20 incurs a significant penalty to the coefficient of the spell.
-This was introduced during Vanilla WoW in order to counter the unforseen power of downranking spells a lot.
+Casting a spell that can be learnt below level 20 incurs a significant penalty to the coefficient of the spell.
+This was introduced during Vanilla WoW in order to counter the unforseen power of heavily downranking spells.